OpenHFT/Chronicle-Network/README.md

 A High Performance Network library

 # Purpose
-The Netty library is a benchmark for high performance libraries.
-    Netty is designed for scalability in particular, horizontal scalability is based on the Selector and it has highly tuned this facility.

 This library is designed to be lower latency and support higher throughputs
     by employing techniques used in low latency trading systems.